dimitrietataru/csharpstyle/README.md

   * ✖ NEVER align code

-    * Alignment can improve readability.. for a minute, or so.
-In reality, code alignment creates problems for future maintenance!
+    * Alignment improves readability.. for a minute, or so.
+In reality, alignment creates problems for future maintenance!
-    * A future change that needs to touch just one line of code will leave the *formerly-pleasing* formatting mangled.
+    * A future change that needs to touch just one line of code will leave the *formerly-pleasing* formatting **mangled**.
     * The smallest change, as a variable rename, will break your *neatly formatted code*.
     * There should be no need to modify that extra piece of code.
 If the case raises will be, most likely, left behind.
     * These blocks of code can slow down reviewers and exacerbates merge conflicts.